kaaengine/kaa/docs/reference/transitions.rst

     node = Node(position=Vector(100, 100), sprite=Sprite('image.png'))
     node.transition = NodePositionTransition(Vector(30, 70), 2000, advance_method=AttributeTransitionMethod.multiply)

-Change position of a node, from (100,100) to (30, 70) over 2 seconds then get back to the initial position.
+Change position of a node, from (100,100) to (30, 70) then back to the initial position (100,100) over 2 seconds.

 .. code-block:: python

     node = Node(position=Vector(100, 100), sprite=Sprite('image.png'))
     node.transition = NodePositionTransition(Vector(30, 70), 2000, back_and_forth=True)

-Change position of a node, from (100,100) to (30, 70) over 2 seconds then get back to the initial position.
+Change position of a node, from (100,100) to (30, 70) then get back to the initial position over 2 seconds.
 Repeat it 3 times.

 .. code-block:: python